 IELTS: 6.5 overall with no element less than 5.5 (or equivalent).

-Entry requirements: Applicants are normally required to have a good undergraduate honours degree (or equivalent from a university outside the UK) in a biological sciences subject (such as biomedical sciences, biological sciences, biochemistry or microbiology).
+Entry requirements: Normally a good undergraduate honours degree (2:1 or above), or equivalent from a university outside the UK, in a related subject such as biomedical sciences, biological sciences, biochemistry or microbiology.

 What will you study?